Dirac leptogenesis from asymmetry wash-in via scatterings: Baryon asymmetry

+with interaction strength $\Gamma/\mathcal{H}\simeq 4$.
+This is near the efficiency maximum in Fig.~\ref{fig3a} and thus gives the correct baryon asymmetry.
+The naive one-loop contribution to neutrino masses $\mathcal{O}( F^* m_d G/16 \pi^2)$ comes out to $\unit[2\times 10^{4}]{eV}$ here, which -- one might argue -- requires a fine-tuned cancellation to eventually end up with sub-eV neutrino masses.
+While this finetuning can be softened in other areas of parameter space, our restriction to $\TR > \unit[3\times 10^{13}]{GeV}$ makes it difficult to push the Yukawa couplings to small-enough values to alleviate finetuning altogether.
+We will study smaller reheating temperatures and more suppressed Yukawa couplings in future work.

 For large $\nu_R$ interaction rates, $\Gamma/\mathcal{H}\vert_{\TR} \gg 1$, the $\nu_R$ density $\Sigma_{\nu_R}$ starts to saturate the equilibrium value.
-Since the $\nu_R$ are decoupled from the SM bath, these essentially massless fermions contribute to the radiation density in the early universe, usually parametrized via the effective number of neutrinos, $N_\text{eff}$ (see \eg~Ref.~\cite{Heeck:2023lxl}):
+Since the single-flavor $\nu_R$ is decoupled from the SM bath, this essentially massless fermion contributes to the radiation density in the early universe, usually parametrized via the effective number of neutrinos, $N_\text{eff}$ (see \eg~Ref.~\cite{Heeck:2023lxl}):